Everyone Is Everybody Else [Deluxe Expanded Edition] – Barclay James Harvest

 Now Andy Powell who is the other side of the camp of the band Wishbone Ash.
 Decided to do a new mix of the classic album instead of completely redoing the whole thing again.
 I went out and brought that too, and once again it was a waste of my time and my money.
 I cannot even play the bloody thing.

-Honestly sometimes I even have to laugh at myself for buying these things, because in reality I am sorry to say you just are never gonna beat the real thing.
+Honestly sometimes I even have to laugh at myself for buying these things, because in reality I am sorry to say you just are never going to beat the real thing.
 To be perfectly honest none of these bands and artists are even capable of producing something they done in the 70’s today regarding the music they now make and even trying to put something new into an older product like this is not going to give you the best result by any means, especially if they are adding things to it.

 Even Andy Latimer of Camel remade their classic 1975 album The Snow Goose all over again by completely recording it in the Studio again in 2013.
 What on earth was he trying to achieve by doing such a thing I will never know.
 The guy had been ill for a decade and the one thing I would of liked to have seen (and I am sure many Camel fans would agree) was a new album.

 Poor old Peter Bardens one of the major writers of the band and keyboard player had been dead over a decade.
-Was he trying to say that his contribution to the album in the first place was not good enough.
+Was he trying to say that his contribution to the album in the first place was not good enough?
 Sorry to say Mr Latimer but you done a piss poor job remaking the thing and it will never sound like the original album did in million years.

 Getting back to the missing 9th track “For No One” and as to why it did not get a new mix, was because they could not find and had lost the original multitrack tape.
 So instead of just sticking the same remastered version of the stereo track we got on the 1st disc, they completely left it off because there was no way of making it match up with the new mixes, and it did not sound right.

-Honestly listening to this album without one of it’s main tracks that put an end to the album so perfectly simply does not work.
+Honestly listening to this album without one of its main tracks that put an end to the album so perfectly simply does not work.
 I would not of minded if they just let track 8 “Mill Boys” end has it did and then have “For No One” fade its way in afterwards.
 I am sorry to say that what they have done by doing it like this it’s rendered the 2nd disc totally useless and not worth sticking on at all.

 Now let’s take a look at what we get with the DVD and to be perfectly honest it’s really all a complete shambles and pure waste of time.